 Talk to any home security company and ask them to tell you about their perimeter security products.

 That’s been the approach to perimeter alarms for homes from as far back as 1981 when I started as an apprentice with Guardmaster in Nunawading.
-(Other, expensive options have always been around for large outdoor areas for high risk properties such as defence sites and warehouses filled with tobacco products or expensive alcohol products etc. This article is deals specifically with home security)
+(Other, expensive options have always been around for large outdoor areas for high-risk properties such as defense sites and warehouses filled with tobacco products or expensive alcohol products etc. This article deals specifically with home security)

 It seemed to be an effective solution.